Accounting Schools in Michigan

 Michigan State University

-At Michigan State University, students can earn a Bachelor of Arts (BA) in Accounting through the Department of Accounting and Information Systems.
-This degree is designed for those who are interested in learning the fundamentals of accounting as well as the skills needed to be a leader in the field.
+At Michigan State University (MSU), students can earn a Bachelor of Arts (BA) in Accounting through the Department of Accounting and Information Systems in the Eli Broad College of Business.
+This degree is designed for students interested in learning the fundamentals of accounting as well as the skills needed to be leaders in the field.
 Undergraduate students complete general education courses, fundamental business courses, and specialized accounting classes.
 The accounting curriculum at MSU has been developed with the input of current accounting professionals to ensure students learn relevant and applicable skills.
 Undergraduates can also choose to pursue internship opportunities while completing their degree.
-For those interested in pursuing an advanced degree and the CPA designation, Michigan State offers a combined-track BA and Master of Science in Accounting (MSA) that can be completed in five years.
+For those interested in pursuing an advanced degree and the CPA designation, MSU offers a Master of Science in Accounting (MSA) and an MS in Accounting and Data Analytics.

 University of Michigan Dearborn

-The College of Business at the University of Michigan Dearborn offers a Bachelor of Business Administration (BBA) with an Accounting major.
+The College of Business at the University of Michigan Dearborn (UM-Dearborn) offers a Bachelor of Business Administration (BBA) with an Accounting major.
 The accounting program focuses on how to understand business decision-making as well as the accounting tools necessary to make an informed decision.
-Students take required courses such as Cost Accounting, Federal Income Taxation, Auditing, and Financial Accounting, and after completing the core curriculum, they can take electives like Commercial Transactions or Not-for-Profit Accounting.
-These courses prepare students to pursue further degrees, work toward a CPA designation, or find entry-level positions in accounting information systems, financial accounting, or controllership.
-Students at Dearborn have the option to combine their BBA with a Master of Science in Accounting (MSA) and finish in five years.
+Students take required courses such as Cost Accounting, Federal Income Taxation, Auditing, and Advanced Corporate Finance.
+Additionally, students can choose from electives like Commercial Transactions or Not-for-Profit Accounting.
+These courses prepare students to pursue further degrees, work toward the CPA designation, or find entry-level positions in accounting information systems, financial accounting, or controllership.
+Students at UM-Dearborn have the option to combine their BBA with a Master of Science in Accounting (MSA) and finish in five years.
 Undergraduates can also complete an additional certificate in Entrepreneurship or Financial Planning.

 Graduate Accounting Programs